-This post will teach you how to make DIY scented pine cone potpourri.
+This post will teach you how to make potpourri with pine cones, including how to scent it.
 It’s a simple way to make a room smell like the holidays using something that’s also an easy holiday decor piece.

 (Btw, the scales have many parts, but I’m just going to call them scales.
 Also, pine cones have male and female versions.
 Did you know that?
 I did as of 10 minutes ago, thanks to Google.)